jackkolb/syncopate/README.md

 THIS PROJECT IS VERY MUCH A WORK IN PROGRESS!!
 DO READ THE README TO SEE THE CURRENT STATUS!

-Syncopate manages the dynamic assignment and execution of persistent-time projects across a number of devices
+Syncopate manages the dynamic assignment and execution of persistent-time projects across a number of devices, with minimal configuration required.

 ## Intended Project Scope
 Nodes: the rack of Raspberry Pis on your desk, they register themselves to the central server, get assignments, and run them